toybreaker/binocle/README.md

 Move project row form [works.csv](https://github.com/toybreaker/binocle/blob/gh-pages/_data/works.csv) to [works_to_finish.csv](https://github.com/toybreaker/binocle/blob/gh-pages/_data/works_to_finish.csv).
 When done, move it back.

 **WORKS: new project?**
-Add a new line [in this file](https://github.com/toybreaker/binocle/blob/gh-pages/_data/works.csv)
+Add a new line [in this file](https://github.com/toybreaker/binocle/blob/gh-pages/_data/works.csv), make a folder with the work name and an index.htm inside it, with the correct front-matter.

 ## dev